shanghuiyang/rpi-devices/README.md

 	<img src="images/temp-vis.png" width=70% height=70% />
 * [OneNET](https://open.iot.10086.cn/)

-    visualize the gps locaitons
+    visualize the gps locations

 	<img src="images/gps.gif" width=30% height=30% />

 ## Usage

-It is very easy for cross-compiling and deploy for golang.
+It is very easy to cross-compile and deploy for golang.
 It is an example that compiles the binary for raspberry pi on MacOS.
 ```shell
 $ CGO_ENABLED=0 GOOS=linux GOARCH=arm GOARM=6 go build -o devices.pi main.go
 ````